 - releasing government information administratively wherever required or possible so that formal application under the Right to Information Act 2009 or the Information Privacy Act 2009 is a last resort.

-Policy Requirement 2: Departments must support the exchange of government information with other government entities where there is a business need
+Policy requirement 2: Departments must support the exchange of government information with other government entities where there is a business need

-Policy Requirement 3: Departments must provide government information to the maximum extent possible free of charge
+Policy requirement 3: Departments must provide government information free of charge to the maximum extent possible

-Policy Requirement 4: Departments must apply a consistent information licensing framework to government information
+Policy requirement 4: Departments must apply a consistent information licensing framework to government information

 Implementation advice for this policy is available within the: